charmed-kubernetes/metallb-operator/README.md

 The EXTERNAL-IP is the ip assigned to the microbot service by the MetalLB controller.
 If you reach this IP with a browser, you should see the image of a microbot.
 If you cannot, most probably the ip range is not correctly chosen.
-The ip range needs to be a reserved pool uniquely for metallb, to avoid ip conflicts.
+The ip range needs to be a reserved pool uniquely for MetalLB, to avoid IP conflicts.

 To remove the example, simply delete the manifest with kubectl: